Console RPG Cliches: The TV Tropes Version

 - Altair's Law: Sneak attacks are more effective then frontal assaults.

-- Kamina's Axiom: Nothing is impossible if it's cool enough
+- Kamina's Axiom: Nothing is impossible if it's Rule of Cool

 - Schrodinger's Pyrrhic Victory (Rule of Trish): No matter what choice you made, it will be the wrong choice, no exceptions.